 Once you’ve mapped out the segments you want to create, you can move on to Valentine’s Day-themed email marketing campaigns for these segments using unique UTM tagging for each one.
-These links should then lead to a gift guide relevant to that shopper’s segment.
+These links should then lead to a gift guide relevant to the segment of a specific shopper.

-Beyond gift recipient, another idea is to create a segment of customers who haven’t completed a purchase during your Valentine’s Day campaign.
-Then, a few of days before the holiday (when there’s not enough time to complete an order and receive the shipment on time) send a reminder email to these customers offering them electronic gift cards.
+Another segmentation idea is to create a segment of customers who haven’t completed a purchase during your Valentine’s Day campaign.
+Then, a few days before the holiday (when there’s not enough time to complete an order and receive the shipment on time), send a reminder email to these customers offering them electronic gift cards.
 This way, those last-minute shoppers won’t stay empty-handed.

 Want to make the most of your segmentation efforts year-round?
-Check out our top 4 tips to driving conversion with ecommerce customer segmentation.
+Check out our top four tips for driving conversion with ecommerce customer segmentation.

 As your significant other might say, sometimes it’s the little things that make the biggest difference.
-After you’ve seduced your customers into your webstore with your gift guides and sales, increase your average order value by offering free shipping with a minimum purchase price.
+After you’ve attracted people to your website with gift guides and sales deals, try increasing your average order value by offering free shipping with a minimum purchase price.

-Additionally, you’ll want to make the Valentines Day gift hunt as stress-free as possible—and by doing so, your customers will thank you with their loyalty.
+Additionally, you will want to make the Valentines Day gift hunt as stress-free as possible—and by doing so, your customers will thank you with their loyalty.
 White glove customer service always leaves a good impression, so offer your customers free gift wrapping to show a little extra love.

-Eager to kick off a new personalization strategy with Nosto in 2021?
-Request a demo with us and we’ll help you find solutions to your specific growth goals.
+Eager to kick off a new personalization strategy with Nosto this year?
+Request a demo with us, and we’ll help you find solutions to your specific growth goals.